 - 1/4 cup sliced button mushrooms

 - 4 to 8 tablespoons fish sauce, or to taste

 - 6 to 12 tablespoons fresh lime juice, or to taste

 - 1. In a large pot, bring the lemongrass, lime leaves, galangal or ginger, and water to a boil and then lower the heat to medium.
 Add the shrimp, tamarind paste, tamarind tendrils (if using), chile peppers, and nam prik pao and simmer just until the shrimp is cooked through.

-- 2. Lower the heat to medium-low.
-Add the mushrooms, fish sauce, lime juice, and sugar, and stir to dissolve the sugar.
+- 2. Reduce the heat to medium-low.
+Add the mushrooms, fish sauce, lime juice, and sugar, and stir until the sugar dissolves.
 Ladle the soup into bowls, garnish with cilantro, and serve.

 Hungry for more?
 Chow down on these:

-Tom Yum Goong Soup Recipe © 2008 Alan Batt.
+Tom Yum Goong Soup Recipe © 2008 Battman.
 Photo © 2008 Battman Studios.
 All rights reserved.